 Enter Bird's Name in Search Box:

 There are many sub-species of the Dark-eyed Junco at this time.
-This very common junco is seen all over North America, separated by sub-species.
-The Dark-eyed Junco (Slate-colored) is the most common among the group.
-Which is seen over most of the continent at some time during the year.
-The Dark-eyed Junco (Oregon) is most likely the 2nd most common, usually seen west of the Rocky Montains, showing up in the eastern regions during the winter months.
+This very common junco is seen all over North America and has many sub-species.
+The Dark-eyed Junco (Slate-colored) is the most common among the group and is seen in most of the continent, at some time during the year.
+The Dark-eyed Junco (Oregon) is most likely the second most common and is usually seen west of the Rocky Montains, showing up in the eastern regions during the winter months.
 The Dark-eyed Junco (Pink-sided) is found from the souhern borders of Alberta into the neighbouring northern US states.
-Then there is the Dark-eyed Junco (White-winged) found in the Dakota states.
-The Dark-eyed Junco (Red-backed) is found in the smallest area of North America, only recently identified, along the eastern borders of Arizona and the western borders of New Mexico.
-The Dark-eyed Junco (Gray-headed) is seen in the south-eastern regions of the continent.
-The Dark-eyed Junco (Cassiar) is thought to be a hybrid of the Dark-eyed (Slate-colored) and the Dark-eyed Junco (Oregon), and not a sub-species or race.
-It is being reported in the north-western areas of the Rockies during the breeding seasons and throughout a much larger area of North America in the winter months.
+Then there is the Dark-eyed Junco (White-winged) that is found in the Dakota states.
+The Dark-eyed Junco (Red-backed) is found in the smallest area of North America and was only recently identified, along the eastern borders of Arizona and the western borders of New Mexico.
+The Dark-eyed Junco (Gray-headed) is seen in the southeastern regions of the continent.
+The Dark-eyed Junco (Cassiar) is thought to be a hybrid of the Dark-eyed (Slate-colored) and the Dark-eyed Junco (Oregon) and not a sub-species or race.
+It is being reported in the northwestern areas of the Rockies during the breeding seasons and throughout a much larger area of North America in the winter months.

 The Dark-eyed Junco is a member of the sparrow family.
-This grey coloured forest dwelling bird is regularly seen around backyard birdfeeders for a few weeks during the spring and fall migartion periods.
-Although, it is usually a ground feeder, it is not uncommon to see them singing from trees.
+This grey coloured forest dwelling bird is regularly seen around backyard birdfeeders for a few weeks during the spring and fall migration periods.
+Although it is usually a ground feeder, it is not uncommon to see them singing from trees.